 Scooter and Sparky

-Imagine being only 1 day old and taken from your mother.
-Scooter and his friend Sparky were rescued from the dairy industry, they are considered an unwanted by-product, since they don't produce milk.
-We aren't sure Scooter even got his mom's colostrum, which is vital to a calves future health and immune protection.
-He developed pneumonia immediately and it became a long 3 months of love, care and constant medical attention until we could say that he would survive.
+Scooter and his friend Sparky came to us at a few days old.
+Scooter developed pneumonia immediately and it became a long 3 months of love, care and constant medical attention until we could say that he would survive.
 He doesn’t play as much because his lungs still carry scar tissues from the illness, but he is growing into a beautiful and friendly steer (all of our male calves were surgically castrated and disbudded under full anesthetic by a local veterinarian).
 Sparky and Scooter love the attention they get from our visitors and enjoy each others company rotating on various paddocks grazing all day long.

 Found wandering a block away, Chick had escaped from the massive chicken barns.
 Silkies are prized in the orient for their black skin and bones.
-His future would have been crammed into small cages and shipped to slaughter.
 Chicabowwow moved into our house and slept on the back of the chair at night and joined the chickens outside during the day.
 When we had a newly hatched chick without a hen, Chicabowwow adopted and raised the chick by himself, he was a proud dad.
 A couple of weeks later, Chicabowwow grew into a handsome rooster!
 Now he lives in the coop with 15 girl hens!

 Norman & Patty

-Norman and Patty were also both destined to be sold for their meat.
-Norman is the black lamb/sheep, just a few days old and Patty is the white goat.
+Norman is the black lamb/sheep, came to us at just a few days old and Patty is the white goat, his adoptive mom.
+Patty would guard Norman with her life.

 Bottle feeding Norman at first was a bit of a challenge but he soon learned and is now eating like a champ.
-Patty is also slowly realizing that we are here to help and protect the both of them, something she has never felt in her life from a human before.
+Patty is also slowly realizing that we are here to help and protect the both of them.
 We are trying to not overwhelm her, getting her to put on weight slowly and give her all the love, care and medical attention she needs to become strong and live out her natural life at The Happy Herd with Norman and the rest of our family.

 It is with great sadness that Patty passed and is now at peace.
 She never fully recovered from the terrible condition she was in when we got her, but her final months were full of love and happiness.
 She had good food, medicine to try and reverse her health and when she got too sick we made the decision, with our vet, that she was suffering.
 She is greatly missed by everyone, including Norman.